harness/developer-hub/docs/self-managed-enterprise-edition/shared/supported-platforms-smp.md

 Harness Self-Managed Enterprise Edition does not introduce changes that break compatibility with supported versions of Kubernetes.
 For example, Self-Managed Enterprise Edition does not use features from Kubernetes version n that do not work in Kubernetes version n-2.

-Installation and upgrade preflight checks provide warnings when you use Kubernetes versions that are not supported.
+Installation and upgrade preflight checks provide warnings when you use unsupported Kubernetes versions.

-In cases where you encounter a problem that is related to an incompatibility issue, you must upgrade your cluster.
+In cases where you encounter a problem related to an incompatibility issue, you must upgrade your cluster.
 Harness will not issue a patch to accommodate the use of unsupported Kubernetes versions.

 ### Deployment infrastructure